Peter Evander McKerrow

-Early history
+Early life

 Peter Evander McKerrow was born in Antigua, British West Indies, on February 23, 1841.

+Career

 As a young British West Indies sailor, he made his way to Nova Scotia.
 Eventually, he established himself as a merchant and businessman in Halifax.
 By the early 1880s, Peter E. McKerrow was conducting business under the firm Thomas & Company as a hatter and furrier.
 He worked in partnership with Thomas Fur Co. until 1894.